saralashrestha/clientSection/README.md

 INSTALLATION
 ------------
-### Install from an Archive File
+### Install from github repository
+### Installation steps

-Extract the archive file to a directory that is directly under the Web root.
+1. git clone git@github.com:saralashrestha/clientSection.git to a directory that is directly under the Web root.
+2. give write permission chmod 777 runtime/ -R
+3. give write permission chmod 777 web/assets -R
+4. give write permission chmod 777 upload -R

 You can then access the application through the following URL: